SpecDetect: Simple, Fast, and Training-Free Detection of LLM-Generated Text via Spectral Analysis: Conclusion

 \section{Conclusion}

-In this work, we introduce SpecDetect, a novel, training-free detector for LLM-generated text that operates from a frequency-domain perspective.
-By treating the token probability sequence as a signal, we demonstrate that the fundamental difference between human and machine text generation can be robustly captured by a single, hyperparameter-free feature: the DFT Total Energy.
-Our proposed method is conceptually simple and computationally efficient.
-Extensive experiments confirm superiority: SpecDetect and SpecDetect++ set a new state-of-the-art in effectiveness-efficiency trade-off, with superior or comparable performance to the latest models at half computational cost and strong robustness.
-This work advances LLM text detection via classical signal processing for NLP challenges.
-Future research may explore more spectral features for fine-grained tasks like model attribution.
+We introduce SpecDetect, a novel, training-free LLM text detector using a frequency-domain perspective.
+By treating the token probability sequence as a signal, it uses a single, hyperparameter-free feature, DFT Total Energy, to robustly distinguish human from machine text.
+This method is simple and efficient.
+Experiments confirm SpecDetect set a new SOTA in effectiveness-efficiency trade-off, achieving superior or comparable performance at half the computational cost with strong robustness.
+This work advances LLM text detection via classical signal processing, and future research can explore more spectral features for fine-grained tasks.